Dayton PD respond to shopping center shooting

 Dayton Police responded to the shooting at the Cornell Shopping Center on North Gettysburg Ave. at 3:20 a.m., according to Montgomery County Regional Dispatch.

-What lead up to the shooting remains under investigation and any suspect information has yet to be released.
+What led up to the shooting remains under investigation and any suspect information has yet to be released.

 2 NEWS is working to learn more on what happened.
 We will update this developing story as we receive more information.